Fog Reveal: Functionality

 FOG Data Science purchases commercially available location data from Virginia-based company Venntel, collected from hundreds of mobile apps that sell information on user interests and movements, including the apps of Starbucks and Waze.
 The information is derived from advertising IDs, unique user IDs assigned to mobile devices allowing advertisers to track people's movements, habits, and usage of apps.
 Subscriptions to the service cost at least $7,500 per year.
 While the data is anonymized, officials have commented that competent law enforcement could use the information to identify individuals.
 According to FOG Data Science partner Matthew Broderick, their historical data profiles go back three years.

 Use by law enforcement

 Fog Reveal is used by local, state and federal law enforcement agencies in the United States, since at least 2018.
 Documents procured by the Electronic Frontier Foundation through the Freedom of Information Act revealed that FOG Data Science had 40 contracts with "nearly two dozen agencies," including the Dallas Police Department and the Rockingham County, North Carolina sheriff's office.
 The software has been used to track individuals without requiring a search warrant.

 According to a 2022 Associated Press investigation supported by the Pulitzer Center on Crisis Reporting, law enforcement agencies used Fog Reveal "to search hundreds of billions of records from 250 million mobile devices, and harnessed the data to create location analyses known among law enforcement as 'patterns of life.'"

+In December 2024, it was discovered that Fog Data Science was instructing law enforcement agencies to list the locations of doctor's offices and lawyers of potential suspects.